 You should provide a USB memory stick.

-You can progress to the Extended Certificate programme.
+You can progress to the Certificate programme.
 Progressing to an apprenticeship may also be an option.
 If choosing to study further at Derby College, you will continue to develop your skills in maths and English.